All the info you need before hiking Ryten and Kvalvika Beach in The Lofoten Islands, Norway

 What To Bring On A Hike To Ryten And Kvalvika Beach

-Hiking Ryten and Kvalvika Beach might not be the longest or hardest hikes out there.
-But there are still a few things to consider before heading up there.
+Hiking Ryten and Kvalvika Beach might not be the longest or hardest hikes out there, but there are still a few things to consider before the hike.
 Here are some tips on what to bring on a hike to Ryten and Kvalvika Beach:

 Clothes & Shoes

-- Bring or wear a jacket depending on the weather.
-Preferably one that is both waterproof and windproof like this one.
+- Always bring or wear a jacket, preferably one that is both waterproof and windproof like the Arc’teryx Beta SL Hybrid jacket in breathable Gore-Tex.
 Even on warm summer days it might be chilly at the top, especially if it’s windy (wind + sweaty clothes and body = cold AF).

-- Bring or wear thermals in the colder months, or if its a cold summer.
-My favorite ones are from the Norwegian brand Kari Traa (sweater / pants).
+- Bring or wear merino wool base layers in the colder months or if its a cold summer.
+My favorite ones are from the Norwegian brand Kari Traa.

-- Wearing comfortable outdoor trousers is also practical.
-An elastic pair like these are great for the warmer months, while these and these are good options for the colder months.
+- Wearing flexible trekking trousers is also practical.
+An elastic pair like the Fjällräven Abisko Trekking Tights are great for the warmer months (I looove mine!), while the Fjällräven Vidda Pro Trousers are a better choice for the colder months.

 - Wear shoes with a good grip.
 Bonus points if they’re waterproof.
 Hiking boots are great but not necessary.
 I find boots bulky and heavy to wear and if you’re anything like me I recommend wearing shoes like these amazing waterproof ones instead.